IoT Application Development Company

 Connected product development

 Complete software stack for physical products that ship with connectivity as a product feature: consumer IoT devices, commercial equipment with remote monitoring, and smart building systems.
-Cloud backend handles device state management (shadow/twin pattern so the app always shows current device state even if the device is offline), user account management and multi-device ownership, remote control commands with delivery confirmation, and firmware update delivery. iOS and Android companion apps provide the end-user control interface, with real-time state sync via MQTT or WebSocket.
-Usage telemetry and event analytics feed product improvement decisions, which features are used, which device states correlate with user churn, which firmware versions have elevated error rates.
-The full software layer that turns your hardware from a standalone product into a connected product service.
+A cloud backend handles device state via the shadow/twin pattern so the app always shows current state even when the device is offline, plus account and multi-device management, remote control with delivery confirmation, and firmware delivery, with iOS and Android companion apps and usage telemetry that feeds product decisions.

 How we work